-Recombinant human/mouse/rat/bovine/porcine Activin A protein (Qk001)
+Recombinant human activin A protein (Qk001)

 Activin A is a TGFβ family growth factor regulating embryonic development, cell proliferation, differentiation, and immune responses.
 Activin A is frequently used to maintain pluripotency in induced pluripotent and embryonic stem cell cultures.
 It is also used in many stem cell differentiation protocols, including endoderm lineage differentiation and further maturation into hepatocyte and pancreatic cells.